Dear readers of ADxS.org, please forgive the disruption.

 • Depending on the subtype, there are different changes in the stress systems.

-• ADHD shows peculiarities in attention characterized by hyperfocus (task switching problems) on the one hand and distractibility (stimulus openness) on the other hand.
-This profile of altered attention is not dysfunctional under other circumstances, but is conducive to survival: under severe (survival) threatening stress.
-Severe (survival) threatening stress alters attention toward those things that are personally important.
-Motivability is lowered overall.
-Weaker motivability for things that are not personally interesting subsequently impairs attentional control and attentional performance.
-With high personal motivation or high extrinsic rewards, attention (also sustained attention!) and attention control function so well in ADHD sufferers that they can no longer be reliably distinguished from those of non-affected persons in tests.
+• ADHD shows peculiarities in attention that are characterized by hyperfocus (task switching problems) on the one hand and distractibility (openness to stimuli) on the other.
+This profile of altered attention is not dysfunctional under other circumstances, but is conducive to survival: in the case of severe, (survival) threatening stress.
+Severe (survival) threatening stress changes attention in the direction of those things that are personally important.
+The ability to be motivated is reduced overall.
+The weaker motivational capacity for things that are not personally interesting subsequently impairs attention control and attention performance.
+With high personal motivation or high extrinsic rewards, attention (including sustained attention!) and attention control function so well in ADHD sufferers that they can no longer be reliably distinguished from those of non-affected individuals in tests.

 To illustrate that all ADHD symptoms are stress symptoms: